madebyelise/madebyelise.github.io/_posts/2019-01-22-scraping-diamond-information.md

 ---
 layout: post
-title: Scraping thousands of diamonds' information
+title: Have you tried web scraping?
+A tutorial on scraping diamonds' information
 published: true
 ---